geodesign/protar/docs/data_management.rst

 territory.

-The data is contributed by regional authorities to a centralized database, which is managed by the European Environmenal Agency (EEA).
+The data is contributed by regional authorities to a centralized database, which is managed by the European Environment Agency (EEA).
 The database consists of Geographic data and tabular data.
 The geographic data is available in two Geographic Information System (GIS) formats (sqlite and shapefile), and the tabular data as csv or excel tables.